a7mohamed/cse15l-lab-reports/Lab-4.md

 Now when we go to my forked Lab 7 repository and look into the ListExamples.java file, we can see that it's been updated:

 ![Image](https://raw.githubusercontent.com/a7mohamed/cse15l-lab-reports/main/FixedIndex.png)

+So these are the steps that I took in order to complete this lab.
+In short, I made a fork of the repo, made some changes to it, and saved those changes.
+Hope you liked it.
+See you next blog!